Costa del Sol

 This port town on Kefalonia's east coast may be small but has plenty to offer its visitors.
 Sami and the surrounding area were the main location for the filming of Captain Corelli’s Mandolin and it's easy to see why.
 Surrounded by lush green hills of pine tree forests, the scenery in Sami is simply spectacular.
 As with many Greek destinations, it has a rich cultural heritage with several interesting sites to explore.
 There's the ruins of the ancient Acropolis, a Roman aqueduct and several monasteries perched high in the surrounding hills.
 Sami has a small strip of shingle beach and a delightful harbour where traditional tavernas line the waterfront.
 Enjoy the views across the crystal clear waters, all the way to the neighbouring island of Ithaca.
 It's also possible to take boat trips from the harbour to nearby coves.
 With two of Kefalonia's most visited attractions close by it is a great choice for those wishing to explore the island.

-You will find plenty of shops in Sami to fulfil your daily needs including supermarkets, bakeries, a butcher and a chemist.
+The village of Karavomylos also has a couple of mini markets and a bakery, perfect for picking up your daily essentials.
+In Sami, you will find a greater choice of shops including supermarkets, bakeries, a butcher and a chemist.
 There are also jewellery and souvenir shops to browse.

-The local beach of Sami is Karovomilos, a small pebble beach with crystal clear waters.
-The beautiful beach of Antisamos is just over 2 miles away, reachable by a scenic drive through pine forests.
-This stunning natural bay stretching for a quarter of a mile is one of the finest in Greece and completely unspoilt.
+The local beach of Sami is Karovomylos, a small pebble beach with crystal clear waters.
+The beautiful beach of Antisamos is just over 5 kilometres from Sami, reachable by a scenic drive through pine forests.
+This stunning natural bay is one of the finest in Greece and completely unspoilt.
 You may recognise it as one of the filming locations from Captain Corelli's Mandolin.
 There are a couple of beach bars here with parasols and sunbeds available.